 Third point: the choice of the CPU’s Corresponding Motherboard

 Regarding selecting the CPU corresponding motherboard, there are many things to factor in, such as sockets, BIOS, chipset, etc. The actual situation is more complicated, so the best way is to go directly to the official website to check the CPU support list and consult the official Customer service to understand the situation better.

 The fourth point: the choice of CPU model

 We simply want to know the knowledge of the CPU in order to choose a suitable CPU.
 As a result, your computer is more cost-effective, so let’s talk about how to choose a CPU according to its actual usage and operating habits.

 If you just simply go online to watch videos, listen to music, or work in the office, a dual-core or 4-core entry-level CPU is fine.
 However, considering the popularity of 4-core, it is still recommended to buy a 4-core CPU.

 If you want to play games, then the Intel i5 or Ryzen 5 series processors are basically the starting points.
 With this GPU, the performance of the game is more dependent on the graphics card, so to sum it up, the graphics card costs more money, and the overall cost is higher.

-If you need a computer you will occasionally need to perform tasks with high-performance requirements, such as video editing, etc., Intel’s i7, i9 or AMD Ryzen7, Ryzen9 processors are all recommended.
-Just make sure you don’t use the pc for these all of the time.
+If you need a computer, you will occasionally need to perform tasks with high-performance requirements, such as video editing, etc., Intel’s i7, i9, or AMD Ryzen7, and Ryzen9 processors are all recommended.
+Just make sure you don’t use the pc for these all the time.